floitsch/dart-irc-codelab/codelab.md

 This will currently crash dynamically, because we haven't implemented the `finishSentence` method yet.
 Note, that the VM still runs the code, and only fails dynamically when it encounters the line that contains the method call.
-However, the editor (or `dartanalyzer`) warn you statically that there is a likely problem at this location.
+However, the editor (or `dartanalyzer`) warns you statically that there is a likely problem at this location.

 In order to implement the missing `finishSentence` function we first split the